-My crime occured when I was a child, but now I am an adult.
+My crime occurred when I was a child, but now I am an adult.
 Can I come to counseling?

 Yes.
 Crimes can occur at any time during the lifespan.
 We are here for you when you are ready to talk.

-Someone I know was a victim of a crime and I would like to talk about how it is effecting me.
+Someone I know was a victim of a crime, and I would like to talk about how it affects me.
 Can I come to counseling?

 Yes.
-Our services are open to any one impacted by crime.
-That means we see victims, their families, their friends, co-workers, witnesses, and community members.
+Our services are open to anyone impacted by crime.
+That means we see victims, their families, friends, co-workers, witnesses, and community members.